ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 #### Caller

-1. Provide the peripheral account with an allowance in the amounts to be added to the liquidity pool.
+1. Provide the periphery account with an allowance in the amounts to be added to the liquidity pool.
 2. Call one of the periphery contract's addLiquidity functions.

-#### In the peripheral contract (UniswapV2Router02.sol)
+#### In the periphery contract (UniswapV2Router02.sol)

 3. Create a new pair exchange if necessary
 4. If there is an existing pair exchange, calculate the amount of tokens to add.
 This is supposed to be identical value for both tokens, so the same ratio of new tokens to existing tokens.
-5. Check if the amounts are acceptable (callers can specify a minimum amount beyond which they'd rather not add liquidity)
+5. Check if the amounts are acceptable (callers can specify a minimum amount below which they'd rather not add liquidity)
 6. Call the core contract.

 #### In the core contract (UniswapV2Pair.sol)